Interview by filmmaker, Keith Behrman

 I particularly enjoy some of your landscapes.
 Those open rural spaces or small towns

-s of roads and simple buildings are visually intriguing while at
+where lines and shapes of roads and simple buildings are visually intriguing while at

 the same time, conveying a strong sense of tranquility.
 Going back to when you

-began, do you think you would have started painting if you did go ahead with
+began, do you think you would have started painting if you did go ahead with opening a gallery?

 Perhaps not.
 I probably would have been intimidated by the talents that come through the door daily.
 (Victor laughs.)